 During the removal process, things can easily go wrong, even if they aren’t always common.
 The most likely scenario is that the surgeon clipped or punctured a bile duct causing more problems to arise.
 Less likely than that is that surgical instruments may be left behind in the patient’s body to cause pain and infection.
 Lastly, the anesthesia may be improperly administered.
 In any of these cases, the patient can become a malpractice victim due to prolonged pain, sickness, or even death – all from a quick mistake that could have been avoided with proper care.

 Gallbladder malpractice can have serious lasting effects on you or a loved one’s health and may cause wrongful death all because of a simple mistake that could have easily been avoided.
-If you feel that you’ve been a victim of malpractice during a gallbladder removal, contact our offices today to speak with an expert Albuquerque medical malpractice lawyer to review your case and propose next steps.
+If you feel that you’ve been a victim of malpractice during a gallbladder removal, contact our offices today to let us review your case and propose next steps.